HAOzj/practice_spark/spark_basics.md

 # reduceByKey
 PySpark reduceByKey() transformation is used to merge the values of each key using an associative reduce function on PySpark RDD.
 It is a wider transformation as it shuffles data across multiple partitions and It operates on pair RDD (key/value pair).
+args:
+    func, 聚合函数
+    numPartitions
+    partitionFunc

 > https://sparkbyexamples.com/pyspark/pyspark-reducebykey-usage-with-examples/